 Everyone loves LEGO, right?!

-All over the world people of every age are creating amazing models covering all themes, from mosaics to recreations of movie scenes to fantasy-inspired landscapes to steampunk spaceships to full-sized cars to enigma machines – you name it.
-Just have a look and you’ll be amazed.
+All over the world people of every age are creating amazing bespoke LEGO models covering all themes, from mosaics to recreations of movie scenes to fantasy-inspired landscapes to steampunk spaceships to full-sized cars to Rubik's cube solvers!
+Just have a search and you’ll be amazed.

 We don't stop playing because we grow old; we grow old because we stop playing.George Bernard Shaw

-My work is rooted in realistic recreations of existing (or sometimes planned) buildings, structures and vehicles.
+My work is rooted in realistic LEGO recreations of existing (or sometimes planned) buildings, structures, vehicles and other objects.
 I aim to make my creations as accurate as possible, in terms of key features of the subject matter, proportions and colours.
 My work is done if a photograph of one of my builds tricks people into thinking it’s the real thing!

 But why LEGO?
-I’ve spent 15 years as a freelance architectural photographer.
+I spent 15 years as a freelance architectural photographer.
 I’m deeply passionate about the built environment.
-Moving from photographing it to representing it in LEGO feels incredibly natural to me, if entirely unpredictable a few years ago.
+Moving from photographing it to representing it in LEGO felt incredibly natural to me, if entirely unpredictable when I first rediscovered LEGO in 2012.

 More than that, as many people appreciate, there is a nostalgia aspect to building with LEGO.
 It rekindles the optimism of youth, perhaps.
 Anything is possible.
 Certainly for me it serves a need – that of disconnecting from the world for a while.
 I become absorbed when building in a way I never otherwise do.
 Its Mindful.
 It’s therapeutic.
 It requires a mix of creativity, problem-solving, planning and patience that suits.